risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-sys-admin.md

 Checks if a user has access to a schema in a specific way.
 It has similar argument possibilities as the `has_table_privilege` function.

-The desired access privilege type should be a combination of CREATE and/or USAGE, such as "CREATE, USAGE", or just a single privilege type like "CREATE" or "USAGE".
+The desired access privilege type should be a combination of `CREATE` and/or `USAGE`, such as "CREATE, USAGE", or just a single privilege type like "CREATE" or "USAGE".

 ```sql title="Syntax"
 has_schema_privilege([user,] schema, privilege) -> boolean